 Public relations is all about influencing attitudes and behaviors.
 To be able to do this effectively, though, companies need a solid digital PR strategy, designed to work towards pre-defined goals and objectives.

 Without further ado, here’s your step-by-step guide to creating a PR plan.
+At the end, you'll find a template and two PR strategy examples that you can use to get inspired.

-How to create a PR strategy
+How to create a public relations strategy

 Strategic PR planning takes work.
 Even more important, it first takes thinking and preparation.
 Follow the PR strategy outline below to get started.